wfp/designsystem/src/components/Button/README.md

 #### html

 All buttons can use icons.
 It's recommended to inline SVG icons when possible.
-Simply add the appropriate <svg> to the button HTML with the wfp--btn__icon class.
-You can also include <title> for better accessibility to describe what the button does.
+Simply add the appropriate `svg` image to the button HTML with the wfp--btn__icon class.
+You can also include a `title` tag for better accessibility to describe what the button does.